 Last summer saw the latest in a long line of epic festivals of hurling.
-However, we are equally proud of the work being done with young people in lesser-known hurling strongholds to allow them experience the thrill of playing the great game, as former Deputy John Cregan will appreciate.
+However, we are equally proud of the work being done with young people in lesser known hurling strongholds to allow them to experience the thrill of playing the great game, as former Deputy John Cregan will appreciate.

 The GAA is about far more than just sport.
 The GAA club is very often the focal point of a community.
 More and more clubs are investing in walking tracks around their pitches to provide a safe and floodlit place for people to walk.

 Our status as a volunteer-led, community-based and nationally spread organisation comes with important responsibilities.
-We voted unanimously last year to distance ourselves from links to gambling, and our competitions are free from all alcohol sponsorship.
-In the coming months we will be working with Trinity College Dublin on important research taking place around ageing and enhancing the work we do around supporting senior citizens in our communities.
-It is work we are proud to be engaged in and it supports our aspiration to foster lifelong engagement with the GAA.
+We voted unanimously last year to distance ourselves from links with gambling and our competitions are free from all alcohol sponsorship.
+In the coming months we will be working with Trinity College Dublin on important research taking place into ageing and enhancing the work we do in supporting senior citizens incommunities.
+It is work in which we are proud to be engaged and it supports our aspiration to foster lifelong engagement with the GAA.

 Our facilities are stretched.
-They are a vital asset used by our local primary and secondary schools and are relied upon by ladies' football and camogie as well as promoting our own games.
-We do not have enough facilities to cater for our own games and yet it has become common for some in power to suggest that funding for the GAA should be conditional on our facilities being made available to other sports.
-It is a requirement that is not levelled at any other organisation and is one we reject.
+They are a vital asset used by local primary and secondary schools and relied on by ladies' football and camogie, as well as promoting our own games.
+We do not have enough facilities to cater for our own games, yet it has become common for some in power to suggest funding for the GAA should be conditional on our facilities being made available to other sports.
+It is a requirement that is not levelled at any other organisation and one we reject.
 Funding for the GAA should be based on the genuine merits and needs of our association and its membership of more than 750,000 people.

-Of course society today expects higher standards in everything we do regardless of whether we are a volunteer-led organisation.
-Adherence to regulations and best practice in general are cornerstones of the approach we take in trying to help our officers and units be as efficient as they can in their time management and as compliant as possible.
+Of course, society today expects higher standards in everything we do, regardless of whether we are a volunteer-led organisation.
+Adherence to regulations and best practice in general are cornerstones of the approach we take in trying to help our officers and units to be as efficient as they can in their time management and as compliant as possible.
 We are fully aware of the added workload and pressure this places on those members who work tirelessly to keep the show on the road.

 In short, I believe that societally we need to recognise that there are limitations on the weight we can ask volunteers to shoulder.
 Collectively, we need to cultivate and foster an appreciation of the volunteer movement throughout the country.
-We need to make it as easy as possible to be a volunteer and to enjoy the experience, cutting down as much as we can on the red tape.
-Should those countless hours provided disappear, they will not be easily replaced, if at all, and we need to consider every way of supporting and equipping those who put their hands up time and time again with the aim of assisting others to make our communities better for everyone.
+We need to make it as easy as possible to be a volunteer and enjoy the experience, cutting down as much as we can on the red tape.
+Should those countless hours provided disappear, they will not be easily replaced, if at all.
+We need to consider every way of supporting and equipping those who put their hands up time and again, with the aim of assisting others to make communities better for everyone.

-Faoi dheireadh, I sincerely hope that I have given Members a flavour of the wide range of activities that we are involved in, many of which are away from the cut and thrust of the field of play.
-I am proud to be part of a vibrant and unique organisation the rival of which I have yet to encounter anywhere.
-We acknowledge the challenges and the areas where we have work to do and I look forward to working with the legion of GAA members, and many of the Members present, in tackling those issues to ensure the GAA we pass onto the next generation measures up favourably to the one inherited by us, remaining as relevant to life in Ireland as the GAA is today.
+Faoi dheireadh, I sincerely hope I have given Members a flavour of the wide range of activities in which we are involved, many of which are away from the cut and thrust of the field of play.
+I am proud to be part of a vibrant and unique organisation, the rival of which I have yet to encounter anywhere.
+We acknowledge the challenges and the areas where we have work to do.
+I look forward to working with the legion of GAA members and many of the Members present in tackling those issues to ensure the GAA we pass onto the next generation measures up favourably to the one inherited by us, remaining as relevant to life in Ireland as the GAA is today.
 Go raibh maith agaibh as bhur n-aird inniu agus bhur gcuid ama agus go n éirí go geall libh an dhea-obair atá ar siúl sa Seanad.